otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/02-laravel-1-rest-apis-postman/02-laravel-1-rest-apis-postman.md

 ## Creating a Laravel Project

 ## Model
-In **Laravel**, we can create a new model & migration by running the following:
+In [Laravel](https://laravel.com/), we can create a new model & migration by running the following:

 ```php
 // Windows